-Amy Oldenburg is a Managing Director and Chief Operating Officer of Emerging Markets Equity for Morgan Stanley Investment Management.
+Amy Oldenburg is a Managing Director and Portfolio Specialist and Chief Operating Officer of Global Emerging Markets Equity.
 Before moving to the investment team, Amy was an emerging markets equity and foreign exchange trader.
 She has also worked with Investment Management’s product development and strategic acquisitions group.

 Before joining Morgan Stanley in 2001, Amy was involved in business development for the marketing agency Arc Worldwide.
 She holds a bachelor’s in finance from Fordham University and also studied finance at the University of San Francisco.